oatmealandcoffee/CSCI15P4/readme.md

 * 14\_12\_14\_04\_03\_000: Updated authentication checks in GameController to be aligned
 * 14\_12\_14\_04\_04\_000: Updated authentication checks in PositionController to be aligned
 * 14\_12\_14\_04\_04\_001: Fixed authentication check in position show
+* 14\_12\_14\_04\_05\_000: Updated authentication checks in UserController to be aligned

-cd /Applications/MAMP/htdocs/CSCI15P4; git add --all; git commit -m "Fixed authentication check in position show"; git push origin master
+cd /Applications/MAMP/htdocs/CSCI15P4; git add --all; git commit -m "Updated authentication checks in UserController to be aligned"; git push origin master